webgraphe/phlux/README.md

 ## Instantiation

-Static `instantiate(callable)` method may be used _in lieu_ of a `__construct()`.
-It accepts a callable bound to a new instance and invoked before executing default value unmarshallers on uninitialized `public` properties.
-It behaves like the constructor of a readonly object, i.e. once a property is initialized, it can no longer be changed.

 DTOs may be hydrated in different ways:

-- Using the exception safe constructor `__construct()`
+- Using the exception-safe constructor `__construct()`
 - Using the static `from()` method
 - Using the static `lazy()` method, which creates a lazy object whose initialization is deferred until its state is observed or modified

-Hydrating methods above accept anything that can be passed to `iterator_to_array()` _i.e._ `iterable` (including `array`, `ArrayObject` and `DataTransferObject` itself), `stdClass`, or any SPL data structure; freshly decoded JSON can immediately be passed to any of them to hydrate a DTO, with or without array associativity.
+Hydrating methods above accept anything that can be passed to `iterator_to_array()` _i.e._ `iterable` (including `array`, `ArrayObject` and `DataTransferObject` itself), `stdClass`, or any SPL data structure; freshly decoded JSON can immediately be passed to any of them to hydrate a DTO, with associative arrays or objects.

+To create new DTOs, static `instantiate(callable)` method may be used _in lieu_ of `__construct()`.
+It accepts a `callable` bound to a new instance and invoked before executing default value unmarshallers on uninitialized `public` properties.
+It behaves like the constructor of a `readonly` object, _i.e._ once a property is initialized, it can no longer be changed.

 ```php
 <?php